 One of the first steps towards that goal was the standardization of its writing.
 In Yucatán, the Maya Language Academy has existed since 1937; it was only in 1984, however, that the practical alphabet of Maayat’aan was defined.
-This was the first effort to include the speakers, educators, and linguists for a language that has been spoken for way longer than 500 years.
-Less than 40 years ago.
+This effort, carried out less than 40 years ago, was the first to involve native speakers, educators, and linguists of this language that has been spoken here for centuries.

 Let me tell you some interesting facts about the Maya language that is spoken in the Yucatán Peninsula.